Inventing a game changer

 Thanks to this technology, the primary mirrors of the four UTs each weigh 22 tonnes, measure 8.2 metres across and yet are only 17 centimetres thick — the shape of a giant pancake!
 Each of the mirrors rests on 150 computer-controlled supports (the actuators) that are installed in an exceedingly rigid cell that weighs about 11 tonnes.
 The VLT active optics system ensures that these large mirrors always have the optimal shape and will always deliver top-notch images of the Universe.

-Now, the active optics technique faces its next great challenge with the 39-metre primary mirror of the planned European Extremely Large Telescope (E-ELT).
-The E-ELT main mirror will consist of 798 individual segments.
+Now, the active optics technique faces its next great challenge with the 39-metre primary mirror of the planned Extremely Large Telescope (ELT).
+The ELT main mirror will consist of 798 individual segments.
 Each segment can be moved by a piston and tip-tilt mechanism, making this mosaic work as a single giant mirror by compensating for the effects of temperature fluctuations and gravity.

 Watch the ESOcast about active optics and more here: Seeing Sharp — Special 50th anniversary episode #3.